-Currently (as of fall 2017) I'm considering commissions for performance in fall 2018 and beyond.
+Currently (as of spring 2018) I'm considering commissions for performance in spring 2019 and beyond.
 It's great to ask sooner rather than later if you're interested in any future projects — informal/vague ideas are fine.

 I love working with people to add new pieces to the world!
 I have a long history of successful commissions; ask for my summary PDF and references.

 No-obligation inquiries about possible commissions are welcome.
 Remember: the earlier, the better.
-A year or more before the first planned performance is ideal, and half a year is a good minimum.
-(Shorter notice can work in some cases for a small-scale piece.)
+A year or more before the first planned performance is ideal.
+(Shorter notice can work in some cases.)

 There's a lot to say about the commissioning process; here are a few FAQs.